A Man Lay Dead

 A Man Lay Dead was the first novel Marsh had written, although she had written some plays and short stories.
-In years to come she would "cringe at the thought of her first novel with its barely plausible story line, shallow characterization and confined setting, but it was her entrée to crime fiction writing" and exemplifies the cozy detective novel form, set in a single main setting (the country house mystery).
+In years to come she would "cringe at the thought of her first novel with its barely plausible story line, shallow characterization and confined setting, but it was her entrée to crime fiction writing" and exemplifies the cosy detective novel form with a single main setting (the country house mystery).

 Marsh says that she started writing about Alleyn in 1931 when the Murder Game was popular at English weekend parties.
 After reading a detective story by Christie or Sayers on a wet Saturday afternoon in London she wondered whether she could write something in the genre and bought six exercise books and a pencil at a local stationer's.

-Plot Summary
+Plot summary

 Journalist Nigel Bathgate somewhat begrudgingly attends a weekend house party at the estate of Sir Hubert Handesley.
 Sir Hubert is known for his elaborate murder games.
 Amongst the other guests are Nigel's womanizing cousin Charles Rankin, Sir Hubert's niece Angela North, Arthur and Marjorie Wilde, Rosamund Grant and Dr. Tokareff, a Russian doctor.
 Charles shows off a Russian dagger he recently acquired which causes Tokareff to rebuke him.
 That dagger belongs to a secret Russian brotherhood and is said to bring tragedy to anyone who possess it and is not a member of the brotherhood.

 The weekend party is off to a tense start.
 Rankin makes unwanted passes at the women in attendance.
 The Wildes argue over their debt, largely collected by Marjorie.
-Arthur Wilde becomes the brunt of several jokes that culminate with Ranking pantsing him in front of several guests.
+Arthur Wilde becomes the brunt of several jokes that culminate with Rankin debagging him in front of several guests.
 Nigel overhears Mrs. Wilde having an affair with Charles.

 Vassily, the Russian butler, begins the murder game by covertly selecting the killer.
 The killer has roughly a day and a half to tap another guest on the shoulder to "kill" them then ring a gong to signal that the murder has occurred.
 The other guests must remain still for two minutes to allow the killer to establish an alibi.
 In the evening, the gong sounds out but when the guests investigate, they find Charles Rankin genuinely murdered with his Russian dagger in his back.